-Your grade in this course consists of two midterms, one final exam, ten in class quizzes (out of twelve possible scores) and a class participation.
-The midterms and final exam cover material presented both in class and in the textbook.
-Quizzes will cover both lecture and reading materials.
+Your grade in this course consists of two midterms, one final exam, nine quizzes (out of ten possible scores) and a writing assignment.
+The quizzes, midterms and final exam cover material presented both in lectures and in the textbook.

-While attendance is not mandatory, in class quizzes are an important component of your grade.
-I will not list a schedule of quizzes; they will generally be unannounced "pop" quizzes.
-Twelve quizzes will be offered, of which, your ten best scores will count toward your grade.
+Quizzes are an important component of your grade.
+I will not list a schedule of quizzes; they will generally be announced the day before they are due.
+Ten quizzes will be offered, of which, your nine best scores will count toward your grade (you will get to drop your lowest quiz score).
 These quizzes will be excellent preparation for questions on the midterms and the final exam.
-If you miss a quiz, I will not be passing out additional copies and there are no opportunities for makeups.
-I will periodically allow notes to be used for quizzes, but not your textbook or any electronic devices including laptops, phones, and tablets.
-Please come to class prepared to participate in small group and larger class discussions.
-I reserve the right to call on you in class at my discretion.
+If you miss a quiz, there are no opportunities for makeups.

-Midterm 1 20% Midterm 2 20% Final Exam 30% Class Activities/Participation 10% Quizzes 20%
+Midterm 1 20%

+Midterm 2 20%

+Final Exam 30%

+Writing Assignment 10%

+Quizzes 20%